Cancer Center Accreditation

 Ensuring our community has access to the full scope of services to diagnose, treat and support patients with cancer and their families is our mission.
 Maintaining our accreditation follows naturally!

 The Cancer Center at Overlake is fully accredited with commendation by the American College of Surgeons (ACoS) Commission on Cancer (CoC).
 To maintain accreditation, we ensure that our patients have access to the full scope of services required to diagnose, treat and support patients with cancer and their families.
+Review our 2015 Cancer Center outreach summary.

 Elements for Approved Cancer Programs